bdesanctis/bamdam/README.md

 - **ND+1**: Normalized damage +1: The proportion of reads assigned to that node or underneath with a C->T on the 5' (+1) position, minus the mean (non C>T or G>A) divergence for that node.
 - **ND-1**: Normalized damage -1: The proportion of reads assigned to that node or underneath with a C->T if single stranded, or a G->A if double stranded, on the 3' (-1) position, minus the mean (non C>T or G>A) divergence for that node.
 - **UniqueKmers**: The number of unique k-mers in the reads assigned to that node or underneath.
 - **Duplicity**: The average number of times a k-mer has been seen, where the k-mers are from reads assigned to that node or underneath.
+Should be close to 1 unless coverage is high.
 - **MeanLength**: The mean length of the reads assigned to that node or underneath.
 - **Div**: The mean divergence for that node, not including any C>T or G>A transitions.
 - **ANI**: Average nucleotide identity of the reads assigned to that node or underneath.